nirmeir/Messenger-with-UDP-Reliable/README.md

 Firstly, to run this project, download the files from the github.
 Then check if the requirements are install .
-After that run the `serverapp.py` and open the cmd in the Client folder of the project Write " python `clientapp.py` " then press Enter button .
+After that open the cmd in the Server folder of the project Write " python `servertapp.py` " then press Enter button .

+Do the same steps for the `clientapp.py`

 Write your Nickname and in the address bar write `127.0.0.1` then press on Login button.